Romanian Gastronomy: Traditional Dishes & Culinary Delights

 • Țuică – it is a drink that is obtained in the same way as brandy.
 The difference is that it is produced exclusively from plums and is usually weaker than brandy.

-• Horincă – is the regionalism used in Maramureș and Ţara Oașului to refer to brandy and tuica.
+• Horincă – is the regionalism used in Maramureș and Ţara Oașului to refer to Palinca.

 • Vin (Wine)